 In some cases, H-1B nonimmigrants have also been able to adjust status through the green card lottery, asylum status or U visa.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Petition for Alien Relative (Form I-130), Adjustment of Status Application (Form I-485), and several other immigration packages.
+We provide support for the Adjustment of Status Application (Form I-485), Employment Authorization Application (Form I-765), and several other immigration services.